vxnuaj/Learning-Arc/02-conv-nets/01-foundations/02-deeper-into-convs.md

 **Pooling Multiple Channels**

 - We pool multiple channels separately, no need to concatenate each channel as is done in convolutions.

+### Convolutions and Pooling hold Very Strong Priors

+Convolutions assume:

+- Shift equivariance
+- Locality via the Receptive field.
+- Shared weights across hidden units can detect the same features

+Pooling assumes:

+- Shift invariance -- up to small shifts in the input feature map

+Both form a hypothesis of the data you want to learn.
+The architecture matters more than a fully connected network, given that you have a smaller set of weights per feature and introduce pooling layers.

+Per deeplearningbook.com:

+*If a task relies on preserving precise spatial information, then using pooling on all features can increase the training error.*

+You risk underfitting if your architecture isn't designed with the strong priors that reflect the data.

 ## Other